-Impact Metric Baseline Benchmark 2017 Results Benchmark

-• (2012) Achieved?

-HC1: Number of

-new units for

-domestic

-violence

-survivors made

-available for

-households at 0 3 households 0 No

-or below 80% - annually - -

-AMI through

-the interagency

-domestic

-violence

-transfer

-program

-HC4: Number of 0

-households at

-Housing choice or below 80%

-Housing choice AMI that would 0

-lose assistance 0 Yes

-or need to

-move without

-access to

-emergency

-assistance funds

-HC5: Number of

-households able 0 3 households 0 No

-to move to a 0 annually 0 NO

-better unit

-HC7: Number of

-households

-receiving 0 25 households 0 N1 -

-services aimed 0 annually 0 No

-to increase

-housing choice
+Impact Metric Baseline (2012) Benchmark 2018 Results Benchmark Achieved?
+HC1: Number of new units for domestic violence survivors made available for households at or below 80% AMI through the interagency domestic violence transfer 0 3 households annually 0 No Housing choice program HC4: Number of households at or below 80% AMI that would lose assistance or need to move without access to emergency assistance funds 0 0 0 Yes HC5: Number of households able to move to a better unit 0 3 households annually 0 No HC7: Number of households receiving services aimed to increase housing choice 0 25 households annually 0 No

-Seattle Housing Authority did not achieve the benchmark for the inter-agency domestic violence transfer agreement because the program has not been implemented.
+SHA did not achieve the benchmark for the inter-agency domestic violence transfer agreement because the program has not been implemented.
 We are currently considering the strategy inactive.

-Seattle Housing Authority did not achieve benchmarks for short-term rental assistance because the agency did not provide funding for households in this program in 2017.
-The short-term rental assistance program found that restrictions on Seattle Housing Authority's federal funds made them difficult to administer.
-The program will continue to move forward with rapid rehousing with funding from other sources.
+SHA did not achieve benchmarks for short-term rental assistance because the agency did not provide funding for households in this program in 2018.
+The short-term rental assistance program found that restrictions on SHA's federal funds made them difficult to administer.
+The program will continue to move forward with funding from other sources.
 In future plans and reports we may revise this benchmark to reflect the discontinuance of this activity.